UP | HOME

 Note that scripts can also be provided on STDIN.
 If we continue with the previous example, then here is another way to run the script:

-A common technique is to parameterize things with variables, and then set those variables on the command line.
+A common technique is to parameterize things with variables, provide default values for the variables in the script, and then override one or more variables on the command line.
 For example, suppose we wish to set our power supply up with the first two channels providing analog voltage rails and the third channel providing a voltage for a microcontroller.
 We might use a script like the following:

 :url @hmc8043